crisfervil/WordMarkdown/README.md

 As developers, most of the time we receive our specifications/requirements from the Business in Word Documents.

 When we work in agile environments, the requirements are usually divided in smaller user stories, so these documents are not so long.
-But, wheather we like it or not, there are still a lot of Waterwall style projects out there.
+But, whether we like it or not, there are still a lot of Waterfall style projects out there.

-In Waterfall methodologies, the documents are not so short, as all the requirements are gathered first, and when they are mature enought, they are released to the development team.
+In Waterfall methodologies, the documents are not so short, as all the requirements are gathered first, and when they are mature enough, they are released to the development team.

-Very often, these documents contains a lot of information that has to be translated into code, data models, configurations, etc.
+Very often, these documents contains a lot of information that has to be translated into code, data models, configurations and all sort of software pieces that are stick together to create the desired system.

-Sometimes, the development team has to go through it copying its contents into code, database scripts, configuration data, user automated tests, or whatever is required to convert the specifications into something useful.
+The development team has to go through it copying the user story contents into code, database scripts, configuration data, user automated tests, or whatever is required to convert the specifications into something useful.

-But, wouldn't it be great if we somehow can extract what is written in those documents, and automatically convert it into software?
+But, wouldn't it be great if we somehow can extract what is written in those documents and automatically convert them into software?
 Wouldn't that increase our productivity and reduce the errors introduced by manual tasks?

-Even more, what if we could agree on a few Word templates, where the Business Analists/Product Owners can write the specifications in a way that is human readable AND machine processable at the same time?
+Even more, what if we could agree on a few Word templates, where the Business Analysts/Product Owners can write the specifications in a way that is human readable AND machine processable at the same time?

 That is exactly the goal of WordMarkdown.

 Using a couple of Word features; tables and paragraph outlines, we are able to structure the information in a way that can be converted into a Json document.

-The Json format is a standar format that is easily readable and processed by any program, to generate code or perform any other automated activities.
+The Json format is a standard format that is easily readable and processed by any program, to generate code or perform any other automated activities.

 Let's see some examples.
 Say for example the following table: